New Mexico Lobos women's cross country

+In 2021, they won the Mountain West Conference for the 13th year in a row.
+Also that year, they were earned a top-10 place in the NCAA for the 11th year in a row.

 Earlier in their history, the team placed in the top 10 nationally four times.

 2015 season

 The team started the preseason at second place in the USTFCCCA poll.
 It started the regular season at the No. 1 spot in the poll.

 Senior Courtney Frerichs was named Mountain West Conference athlete of the week.

 The team won the Wisconsin Adidas Invitational.
 They won their eight-straight conference title.
 UNM hosted the NCAA Mountain Regional Championships, where the Lobo women placed second.

 The team won the national title.
 According to golobos.com, "The Lobo women, competing in their 10th-ever NCAA Championship, placed all five of their scorers in the top 25 at E.P.
 'Tom' Sawyer State Park in Louisville and combined to score 49 points, the lowest team score by any team since 1982."
 The team had "an 80-point victory over runner-up Colorado."
 Courtney Frerichs placed fourth overall, with a time of 19 minutes, 48 seconds, over 6 kilometers.

 Three Lobo women were chosen to compete at the 2015 SPAR European Cross Country Championships.